-If you have sensitive issues that you need support with at any point during your work term, please contact a Career Development Specialist or the Co-op team - if it is not a situation we ourselves can help resolve, we will help connect you to the right resources.
+If you have sensitive issues that you need support with at any point during your work term, please contact the Co-op team.
+If it's not something we can resolve, we will help connect you to the right resources.